bennyyclo/Cytofin/README.md

 the samples corresponding to that patient or cell line on each plate are would also be suitable as external anchor choices.

-Once users have identified 1 external anchor per plate for CytofIn data integration, users must mark its row in the metadata table with a “1” in the `is_anchor` column (all other samples should be marked with “0”).
-CytofIn then uses these anchors to define a **universal mean** and **universal variance** that represent the central tendency and dispersion, respectively, of the target distribution to which all samples will be batch corrected.
+Once users have identified 1 external anchor per plate for `CytofIn` data integration, users must mark its row in the metadata table with a “1” in the `is_anchor` column (all other samples should be marked with “0”). `CytofIn` then uses these anchors to define a **universal mean** and **universal variance** that represent the central tendency and dispersion, respectively, of the target distribution to which all samples will be batch corrected.
 This correction will be performed with the user’s choice from one of five batch correction functions.

-In short, CytofIn’s batch normalization procedure using external anchors has two steps:
+In short, `CytofIn`’s batch normalization procedure using external anchors has two steps:

 1. Preparation of external anchors
 2. Application of a transformation function that performs the batch